Zim95/socket-ssh/README.md

 # BrowseTerm Socket
-A socket server to connect to SSH server as per the data provided.
+Web Based Terminal using a socket server to connect to SSH server as per the data provided.

 # How to build
 Run the following command to build the image